 Now I feel like a presidential candidate talking about smoking weed in the good old days.
 Anyway…

-Yoga Breathing techniques such as Ujjayi are some of the most powerful techniques which prepare the mind for serene and deep meditation.
+Yoga Breathing techniques such as Ujjayi are some of the most powerful techniques which prepare the mind for serene and deep meditation

-Like most forms of Yoga breathing, Ujjayi Pranayama is a breathing technique which brings profound results.
+Like most forms of Yoga breathing, Ujjayi Pranayama is a breathing technique that brings profound results.
 The Ujjayi breathing technique stills the mind and “prana”.
 This results in a sense of deep inner stillness and peace.

 Yoga Pranayama is not just a set of breath exercises.
 Yoga Pranayama is the gateway to the stilling of agitated prana or energy.
 When the prana is stilled through pranayama, then your perception will slip into a state that is beyond prana – beyond energy.
 Such a meditative stillness is known as Spirit.
 Spirit is beyond all energy and form.